ragary231/pdsnd_github/README.md

 Explore US bikeshare data

 ### Description
-User interactive program that calculates statistics and filters the US bikeshare dataset to analyze
+User interactive program that calculates statistics to analyze and explore data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington.

 ### Files used
 python file used.